sestissi16/dinoplasty/README.md

 * Persist the dinosaur data using `window.localStorage`.
 The dinosaurs should stay in the list even when the page is refreshed.

+## Day 4 Homework

+* Fix the issue with dino id values, which sometimes results in removing the wrong dinosaur from the array (and thus from `localStorage`).

+### Bonus Credit

+* Add another field to the form, and make sure that data (such as eating habits, era in which is lived, etc.) also persists across page loads.
+* Make it look nice.

+### Super Mega Bonus Credit

+* Edit the names of dinosaurs that are already in the list (and make sure the changes persist across page loads.
+Look up how to make spans content edititable).
+Gee, it would nice if we could make that span's _content_editable_ somehow.

+### Super Mega Bonus Credit Hyper Fighting

+* Have a nice weekend!